anshu686/Project_Euler/README.md

 # Euler_project
-My ways of solving Euler_project problems with python.
-You can find all the problems of Euler_project at this page https://projecteuler.net/
+A different approach for solving Project_Euler problems with python.
+Use timeit module for calculating the processing time of each code.
+You can find all the problems at this web page https://projecteuler.net/